 |2 Main Numbers||1 in 22|

 |1 Main Numbers + 2 Lucky Stars||1 in 188|

 EuroMillions Draw Details

 The first EuroMillions draw took place on Friday 13th February 2004 in Paris.
 Initially, only France, Spain and the UK participated in EuroMillions; in October 2004, Austria, Belgium, Ireland, Luxembourg, Portugal and Switzerland joined the game.

-In January 2006 a rollover cap was introduced, which meant that the top prize could roll over in a maximum of eleven consecutive draws.
+In January 2006 a rollover cap was introduced, which meant that the top prize could roll over for a maximum of eleven consecutive draws.
 If the jackpot was still not won in the twelfth draw, it would then roll down to be shared between players in the next winning prize tier.

 In November 2009 the rule was changed and the EuroMillions jackpot cap was introduced.
 The cap was originally set at €185 million and was first reached in July 2011.
-At the time, the rules stated that, once reached, the cap would increase by €5 million.
+At the time, the rules stated that once reached, the cap would increase by €5 million.

 In May 2011 the Tuesday draw was introduced, along with a prize for matching just two main numbers.
 In addition, the Lucky Stars ball pool increased from 9 to 11.